bluz71/nvim-linefly/README.md

 ### git_branch_symbol

-The `git_branch_symbol` option specifies which character symbol to use to signify the active tab in the `tabline`.
+The `git_branch_symbol` option specifies which character symbol to use when displaying Git branch details

 By default, the `` character (Powerline `U+E0A0`) will be displayed.
 Many modern monospace fonts will contain that character.